MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 aws secretsmanager get-secret-value --secret-id simple_bank --query SecretString
 ```

-Voila, now we see only the data stored in the secret.
+Voilà, now we see only the data stored in the secret.
 However, its value is
 in the form of a string, not a JSON object.
 We have to add one more argument:
 "--output text" to the command in order to get the output value in JSON format
 as you can see here.